Some posts contain compensated links. Please read this disclaimer for more info.

 - There are plenty of places to stop and rest along the way.
 Croatia has some of the best gas stations we’ve encountered on our adventures across Europe.
 Including some with kids activity centers and healthy food.

 - Driving in the country is always on the right-hand side of the road.
-So those from Australia or United Kingdom might find it a little tricky.
+So those from Australia or the United Kingdom might find it a little tricky.

 - Drivers in Croatia go fast, far too often ignoring speed signs and overtaking on corners and across double lines.
 Stay focused and be extra alert.